 Like in any elite sport, the job of officiating at the highest level is intense.
 It’s an unforgiving environment, a role that attracts far more criticism than praise.

-NBA Referee Salary Guide:
+NBA Referee Salary:

 NBA referees get greater respect than Premier League officials, for instance, but it’s still an incredibly difficult job, with each and every decision analysed from hundreds of angles.